 Drain and rinse one can of white beans and transfer to a large bowl.
 Using a potato masher or fork, mash beans until pasty and thick.

 Place poblano peppers in a Suvie pan.
 In a separate Suvie pan combine garlic, ¾ of the chopped onion, and ¾ of the minced jalapeño.
 Drizzle 1 tsp vegetable oil over each pan and stir to combine.
-Insert both pans into the upper zone of your Suvie and broil for 10 minutes, stirring halfway through cooking.
+Insert both pans into your Suvie and broil for 10 minutes, stirring halfway through cooking.

 While the vegetables broil, prepare the salsa.
 Finely chop ¼ of the roughly chopped tomatillo and place in a medium bowl.
 Add the remaining ¼ of the chopped onion, ¼ of the minced jalapeño, cilantro, and juice from half the lime.
 Season salsa to taste with salt and set aside in the refrigerator while the chili cooks.